A Pastry Lovers Guide: Route Around Paris For The Best Tasting Pastries

 Paris is famous for romance, coffee and pastry.
-The French capital offers pastry lovers an unparalleled selections of elegant pastries and deserts.
+The French capital offers pastry lovers an unparalleled selection of elegant pastries and desserts.
 Its top chefs are some of the world’s best and it’s not unusual to see queues of Parisians lining up to pick up their favourite pastry.

 From Paris-Brest to wonderfully unique Croissants, we’ve put together the best pastry experiences in Paris.
 Bon appétit!

 Well-known for its creative twists on the classics courtesy of Chef Philippe Continici, this chain of patisseries can be found all over Paris.
 It’s one of the best places to try pastry classics with oomph.

 La Pâtisserie des Rêves